pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/ccp_grafana_kibana.md

 Kibana is an open source analytics and visualization platform designed to work with Elasticsearch.
 It allows you to create rich visualizations and dashboards with the aggregated data.

 By default access to Kibana is not exposed due to security reasons.
 You can expose Kibana to the external network by using 'NodePort'.
-Let's check wherher kibana service exists currently:
+Let's check whether kibana service exists currently:

     kubectl -n ccp get svc -n ccp
     NAME                                        TYPE           CLUSTER-IP       EXTERNAL-IP    PORT(S)                      AGE